 D - Samazar Valley , a parallel valley N to Afantizar Valley

-The 15 Km long track at the end of the valley rises up steeply (Samazar hairpines) to a col, from where it drops down to Tanalt.
-Along the track there are many interesting crags, such Flatiron, Dragon Buttress, Waterfall Walls, The Great Rock of Samazar, Safinah Towers, Igiliz, Agouti and Rainbow Buttress, this one very close to Ighir.
+Along the track there are many interesting crags, such Flatiron, Dragon Buttress, Waterfall Walls, the mighty Great Rock of Samazar, Safinah Towers, Igiliz, Agouti and Rainbow Buttress, this one very close to Ighir.

 E - Tagzene Area , up above Afantinzar Area, East to the town of Tanalt